 If you feel like this at the first signs of your baby’s eczema face, try to relax.
 First of all, it’s a normal reaction to be concerned about your baby’s well-being.
 Second, as we mentioned above, eczema — even facial eczema — won’t cause any lasting damage as long as it’s treated properly.

-One of the best ways to treat facial ezcema is with a special cream designed exactly for that, such as Mustela’s Stelatopia Emollient Face Cream.
+One of the best ways to treat facial eczema is with a special cream designed exactly for that, such as Mustela’s Stelatopia Emollient Face Cream.

 Care & Prevention Of Eczema (Atopic Dermatitis)

-The best method for treating and preventing eczema (atopic dermatitis) flare-ups is to apply an emollient product to your baby’s skin every day.
-We recommend Mustela’s Stelatopia Emollient Cream or Stelatopia Emollient Balm.
+The best method for treating and preventing eczema (atopic dermatitis) flare-ups is to apply an emollient product to your baby’s skin every day and to bathe them with a gentle yet protective cleanser.
+We recommend Mustela’s Stelatopia Emollient Cream or Stelatopia Emollient Balm for repeated application and Stelatopia Cleansing Gel for bath time.

 These specially designed formulas are safe enough to start using the day your baby is born and powerful enough to use every day thereafter to prevent atopic-prone skin and eczema (atopic dermatitis) flare-ups.